-Scope note: This property identifies the E39 Actor or Actors who receive custody of an instance of E18 or illegally - through accident, unsolicited donation, or theft.
-In reality, custody is either transferred to someone or from someone, or both.
+Scope note: This property identifies the E39 Actor or Actors who receive custody of an instance of E18 Physical through accident, unsolicited donation, or theft.

-Physical Thing in an E10 Transfer of Custody activity.
+Thing in an E10 Transfer of Custody activity.

 The property will typically describe Actors receiving custody of an object when it is handed over from another Actor's care.
-On occasion, physical custody may be received involuntarily representatives of The National Gallery (E40) received custody through.
-The delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10)
+On occasion, physical custody may be received involuntarily or illegally -